 Instant or Traditional?

 However, there are trade-offs.
 For one thing, instant coffee is usually not nearly as flavorful or fragrant as a traditional drip-brew.
 It also isn’t usually very full-bodied.
-You can still get a decent cup, but it won’t be the same experience.
+You can still get a decent cup, but it won’t be quite the same experience.

 Coffee can get very pricey.
 The options highlighted in this article are moderate in cost relative to the wider world of java.
 However, there are still discrepancies in price from unit to unit.
 Generally, pricier blends pack more flavor, freshness, and fragrance into each cup.
 However, it is still possible to get awesome coffee at unbeatable prices.

 Bulk bags are a good way for budget buyers to save some money.
-As with any other product, you spend a little more on the upfront cost, but pay a better price per unit.
+As with any other product, you spend a little more on the upfront cost but pay a better price per unit.
 In this case, you usually save a little bit of money per ounce when you buy in larger quantities.

 If you buy too much, you may find that the grounds go stale before you can use them all.
 Still, this is a compromise many people are willing to make in order to get the best deal possible.

 The process of manufacturing coffee tends to be very hard on the environment.
 If you are concerned with the health of our ozone layer, you may want to be selective as to who you buy from.
-There are companies that use low-impact processing centers to create delicious coffee that won’t harm Mother Earth.
+There are companies that use low-impact processing centers to create a delicious coffee that won’t harm Mother Earth.

 Environmentally sound coffee is usually pretty expensive, but with a little hunting, it may be possible to get a good deal.